ddagar2000/Python---Customer-Churn-Analysis/README.md

 # Executive Summary
 This comprehensive analysis investigates key factors driving customer churn in the telecom industry.
 The dataset was methodically cleaned, transformed, and analyzed, supported by insightful visualizations.
 Below are the key findings and detailed observations:

-1. Customer Churn Rate and Demographic Analysis
+1. Customer Churn Rate and Demographic Analysis:

 •	Churn Rate: A churn rate of 26.54% was identified, highlighting a significant portion of customers leaving the service.
 This is visualized in a pie chart, providing a clear perspective on the magnitude of the issue.